sparkflows/sparkflows-docs/docs/aws/admin-guide/deploy.rst

 * Start EMR cluster on AWS:

-   Start EMR cluster on AWS if it is not already running on your machine.
+   Start EMR cluster on AWS if it is not already running.

 ..
 Note:: Inorder to use PySpark engine, you need to add ``bootscript`` to emr cluster before starting from below location: